data-lessons/23-rd-things/_episodes/01-introduction.md

 * Read an [Introduction to Research Data](http://www.bu.edu/datamanagement/background/whatisdata/) from Boston University

-Let’s take a look at data collections.

-***To view collection data:***
+***Note: To find collection data in the Library Digtal Collections:***
 * Click on the ***View Collection Items*** button to see the collection.
 Next, click on the collection link.

+**Let’s take a look at data collections.**

 Take a look at the metadata and the variety of data formats contained in these collections.

 * Open up this collection: [Data from: A Living Vector Field Reveals Constraints on Galactose Network Induction in Yeast](http://library.ucsd.edu/dc/collection/bb5668210c) in the Digital Collections Research Data Collections.
-The research data collected are microscopy images of field cells, a database file, and analysis code used to investigate how cell-level gene expression dynamics produce population-level phenotypes.
+The reseach data collected are microscopy images of field cells, a database file, and analysis code used to investigate how cell-level gene expression dynamics produce population-level phenotypes.

 When you are done browsing the data in the first collection, take a look a the data in this second collection: